 - Congestion Mitigation and Air Quality Improvement (CMAQ).
 This program provides funds to state DOTs, MPOs and other sponsors to fund projects that will contribute to air quality improvements in ozone, carbon monoxide and/or particulate matter, and provide congestion relief.

-- Surface Transportation Program (STP).
+- Surface Transportation Block Grant Program (STBG).
 This program provides flexible funds to states for projects to improve federal-aid highways (most roads), bridges and tunnels, walking and biking infrastructure, and transit capital projects.

 Discretionary Grant Programs

 Discretionary grant programs are allocated on a competitive basis by the federal government.
 The federal government has used these programs to encourage greater coordination among different transportation modes and federal, state and local agencies.
-Some examples of these grants include the following:
+One examples of these grants is the TIGER Program, now called BUILD:

 - Department of Transportation – TIGER.
-The Transportation Investment Generating Economic Recovery program is a competitive grant program with funds allocated directly by the U.S. Department of Transportation for innovative projects that deliver on five long-term outcomes: safety, economic competitiveness, state of good repair, livability and environmental sustainability.
-The TIGER program has funded 17 projects focused on bicycle and pedestrian infrastructure, totaling over $209 million, and has supported bicycle and pedestrian aspects within numerous other projects.
+The Transportation Investment Generating Economic Recovery program is a competitive grant program with funds allocated directly by the U.S. Department of Transportation (USDOT) for innovative projects that deliver on five long-term outcomes: safety, economic competitiveness, state of good repair, livability and environmental sustainability.
+Since 2009, the TIGER program has funded 30 projects focused on bicycle and pedestrian infrastructure, totaling over $350 million, and has supported bicycle and pedestrian aspects within numerous other projects.
+In 2018, USDOT renamed the program to Better Utilizing Investments to Leverage Development (BUILD), altering some of the application criteria to favor applicants with significant non-federal investment.

 Innovative Financing Strategies